 Clients who choose to undergo treatment will learn the critical coping skills they will need to manage drug cravings, prevent relapse, and sustain long-term sobriety.
 They also gain insight into the reasons why they choose to engage in substance abuse in the first place, and receive help for co-occurring mental health disorders, if any.

 Ketamine is an intoxicating and potentially psychologically addictive drug that can lead to severe mental distress and intense cravings upon abrupt cessation.
-If you or someone you love is abusing ketamine, please contact us today for a consultation and to discuss treatment options.
+If you or someone you love is abusing this substance, please contact us today for a consultation and to discuss treatment options.
 You don’t have to do this alone – we can help!